-We are able to use non-thermal based treatment of the saphenous veins using cyanoacrylate glue.
+We are able to use non-thermal based treatment of the saphenous veins using cyanoacrylate glue called venaseal.
 This allows the potential treatment of the entire length of the vein without the risk for nerve injury seen with other methods.
 This minimally invasive technique combined with microstab phlebectomy of bulging varicose veins with or without sclerotherapy of spider veins provides durable relief and an improved cosmetic result while simultaneously healing venous ulcers and preventing ulceration from developing.

-Laser varicose vein surgery is a fairly simple procedure that typically takes less than an hour.
+Varicose vein surgery is a fairly simple procedure that typically takes less than an hour.
 The doctor first numbs the area then places a catheter into the damaged vein.
 The doctor injects a numbing medicine so that the procedure should not be painful.
 The doctor makes a small cut into the skin and guides it towards the damaged vein.
-A laser fiber is inserted into the catheter and heats up the length of the vein, causing the vein to close up and eventually shrink.
+A fiber is inserted into the catheter and heats up the length of the vein, causing the vein to close up and eventually shrink.

 Sclerotherapy is a medical procedure that involves injecting a solution directly into the damaged vein.
 The solution irritates the lining of the blood vessel, and over time, the vessel turns into scar tissue and fades away.
 This procedure has proven effective since the 1930s.

 Varicose Vein stripping is no longer the standard of care for the treatment of varicose veins.